Cunningham Memorial Chapel

 Cecilia Cunningham had been disappointed in the poverty of churches in Australia, in contrast to the ornateness of their Latin American counterparts.
 She had made one request about the disposal of her large fortune.
 She would like some of it to be used for a convent chapel which would be worthy of its sacred purpose.

 On May 4, 1921, Archbishop Spence O.P., laid the foundation stone for the Memorial Chapel dedicated to Our Lady Help of Christians.
+The Chapel was blessed and opened on November 21, 1922.
 The Architect, Mr Walter Bagot, travelled to Rome to visit the St Mary Major Basilica, which inspired him to build the splendidly ornate chapel.

 The Cunningham Chapel has been identified as a ‘building of considerable interest, the preservation of which should be encouraged’ (St Aloysius College, n.d.).